twk6809/ARISS_mod_script_gen/HELPER.md

 ARISS Moderator Script Generator - Helper
 =========================================
 By: Ken McCaughey (N3FZX)
-On: 2025-06-14
+On: 2026-02-04
-Ver 3.1.0
+Ver 4.0.0

 <!-- In MarkDown format. -->
 <!-- Page breaks set for MarkText, US letter, with 10 top & bot.-->

-This file provides helpful information for users new to Python to help run the ARISS Moderator Script Generator.
+This file tires to provides helpful information for users new to Python to help run the ARISS Moderator Script Generator.
 You do not need to know Python to run this tool!

 The **README** file has information on how the tool works.
-This file has information on how to setup Python and run the tool.
-This is were known issues are documented and additional tips reside.
+This file has information on how to setup Python to be able to use tool.

 Contents
 --------
 * Python
   - Suggested File Structure
+  - Python Virtual Environment
   - Installing the `docxtpl` Python Library
   - Run a Python Test Script
-  - Running `ARISS_mod_script_gen.py`
 * Thonny Python IDE
   - Installing Thonny on a Mac
   - Thonny Virtual Environment Setup